Phuctran-81/Optimize-Inventory-Engine/README.md

 - **High-Precision Seasonality:** Identified the differencerate in sales between weekdays and the weekly average, which traditional model miss, allowing for more accurate inventory calculations.
 - **Automated Promotion Detection:** Developed a statistical outlier detection model (Basline 30day + 2 standard deviation) to flag missing promotion dates and calculate a **Promotion Lift Factor**, reducing shortage risks during high-traffic events.
 - **Strategic Capital Allocation:** Implemented ABC Revenue Classification to priortize Class A items (80% of revenue), ensuring 90% daily availability for top-performers while minimizing the "carrying cost" of slow-moving stock.
-- **Validated Reliability:** Conducted a rigorous 12-month backtest across 26,474 data points to prove model efficiency.
+- **Validated Reliability:** Conducted a rigorous 12-month backtest to prove model efficiency.
 -----------------------------
 ## II.
 ANALYTICAL FRAMEWORK: A 6-STAGE DEEP DIVE
 ## 1. Ask